Make your Outlook email accessible to people with disabilities

 Top of Page

-In addition to using headings to organize the content in your email message, you can also create paragraph banners.
+In new Outlook for Windows or classic Outlook for Windows, in addition to using headings to organize the content in your email message, you can also create paragraph banners.
 In a paragraph banner, the background color block extends across the width of the email message and highlights the text within the banner.
 This is a great alternative to tables to organize and separate content.

 1. Select your banner text.